CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 $ sudo /usr/share/vboot/bin/set_gbb_flags.sh 0x489
 ```

 This will flash the BIOS to enable SeaBIOS, which allows you to boot from USB.
-(Now on startup, if you press Ctrl + L, you will get the BIOS screen instead of Chrome OS.)
+(From now on, when booting, if you press Ctrl + L, you will get the BIOS screen instead of ChromeOS.)

 Hold down the power button (or type "sudo poweroff") to turn the Chromebook off.